dantavares/simple-URL_Shortener/README.md

 5. Edit the "db_config.json" file with your database data.

 Now just open the folder in your browser and start using it.
 If you have an IQ > 80 you won't need any further instructions.

+If you prefer English, fork your own repository and translate.